IBPA/FoodAtlas/food_atlas/entailment/README.md

 - the grid search result
 - the best model weights
 - the evaluation statistics for the best model
-- and the predictions for all unlabelled data using the best model
+- and the predictions for all unlabeled data using the best model

 The production models are also going to be dumped in this folder, which is an ensembled model of 100 language models.